Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Problem Formulation

-In the next section, we study GPA in the offline scenario with a single frame.
+Before going into the details of our proposed solution, in the next section, we study GPA in the offline scenario with a single frame.
 We give some insights into the offline solutions.
 Further, we study its computational complexity by characterizing its NP-hardness in different cases.